scissor lift harness

 OSHA Platform Requirements

-Do you need a harness in a scissor lift?
-The answer lies with the four elements of fall protection: fall arrest, positioning, suspension, and retrieval.
+Do you need a harness for a scissor lift?
+The answer lies in the four elements of fall protection: fall arrest, positioning, suspension, and retrieval.
 Each of these elements is covered in detail in CMO’s Fall Protection Training Course.
 OSHA doesn’t ask that safety harnesses be worn when working from scissor lift platforms so long as there’s an adequate guardrail system.
 Even with such a guardrail available, it’s important to take fall protection training seriously.
-Learning how to react to a fall can literally save your life.

 Scissor lift safety harnesses remain a highly debated issue.
 Our training is designed to help employees foster safe working environments for their lift operators.
 That’s why we cover the following topics in our Fall Protection Training and Safety Courses: